Rug Information and Care

 The quality measurement for a woven rug is calculated by the number of fibers in a given area of one square meter.

-For example, a Traditional Design Rug that has the amount of 400,000 points of fiber per square meter in a heat-set, is reasonably Good Quality Rug.
+For example; a Traditional Design Rug that has the amount of 400,000 points of fiber per square meter in a heat-set, is a reasonably Good Quality Rug.

 Low quality is a BCF or Standard Fiber rug which are usually 100,000 - 250,000 points of fiber per square meter.